 NOTE:

 This week I'm in Wellington, New Zealand for these Webstock workshops.
-You can follow a bit of what I'm in doing by following me on Posterous or just on Twitter (Posterous links to Twitter.)
+You can follow a bit of what I'm doing by following me on Twitter (Posterous links to Twitter.)

 Belinda wrote a nice post here about her day at the first seminar in Wellington.